 The three litigating paramount chiefs want the court to declare the election “null and void”, claiming it was held in breach of “the long-held rotational system used by the house over the years”.

-And they are asking for a court order permanently restraining the president-elect and the regional house of chiefs from using their offices to change the rotational system through which a president, according to him, is elected for the house.
+And they are asking for a court order permanently restraining the defendants from using their offices to change the rotational system through which a president, according to them, is elected for the house.

 List of chiefs who have presided over the house as provided by plaintiffs